 - General Nuclear System highlight ALARP challenges on their joint venture nuclear new build with China General Nuclear Power Corporation

-- QinetiQ share insights into human reliability analysis and counting on the human when making ALARP judgements
+- QinetiQ discuss human reliability analysis when making ALARP judgements

-- The Civil Aviation Authority talk about cognitive bias in aerospace engineering
+- The Civil Aviation Authority discuss cognitive bias in aerospace engineering

 Key speakers include: